Skydive Hibaldstow

-Skydive Hibaldstow is a parachuting centre and skydiving drop zone at Hibaldstow, in North Lincolnshire, England, and is affiliated with the skydiving company, British Skydiving.
+Skydive Hibaldstow is a parachuting and skydiving drop zone centre in Hibaldstow, North Lincolnshire, England.
+Skydive Hibaldstow is affiliated with the skydiving company British Skydiving.

 History

 First opened in May 1941, the airfield served as RAF Hibaldstow, a former satellite fighter airfield for RAF Kirton in Lindsey.
 During World War II, RAF squadrons No. 255 and No. 253 were based out of Hibaldstow.
 It also served as a satellite of RAF Kirton-in-Lindsey; afterwards it changed its function to fulfill a training role before eventually closing in May 1945.

 Skydive Hibaldstow has its origins from several early parachuting clubs dating back to the 1960s.
 These clubs included Lincoln Pathfinders, Leeds Bradford Parachute Club, and the Doncaster Parachute Club.
 For instance, the Doncaster Parachute Club started in the early 1980s.
 The operation then moved in 1992 to its present location due to industrial development in which the runway was dug up and replaced with warehousing.